brimigs/cash-app-guide/README.md

 ### Creating Components

-Throughout this project, we'll be using a modular approach to building features, so we can focus on one component at a time.
+Throughout this guide, we'll be using a modular approach to building features, so we can focus on one component at a time.

+#### Account Balance Component

 Let's start with the home screen.
 To mimic cash app, all we need is a container that displays your account balance, a button to deposit funds into your account, and a button to withdraw funds from your account.

 In the expo template we are using, there is already similar funcitonality.
 However, this code is for your connected wallet balance rather than the cash account's balance.
-So we need to connect this feature to our deployed solana program and query that balance instead.
+So we need to connect this feature to our deployed solana program and query the balance of the user's `cash_account` instead.

 First simplify the home screen to just: